U.S. Has Highest Rate of Teen Pregnancies Among the Most Developed Nations

-Vancouver, WA – May 8, 2009 — In recognition of the eighth annual National Day to Prevent Teen Pregnancy, Planned Parenthood called for public funding of comprehensive, medically accurate sex education programs to reduce the alarming rate of unintended teen pregnancies in this country.
+Chicago, IL — In recognition of the eighth annual National Day to Prevent Teen Pregnancy (May 6, 2009), Planned Parenthood of Illinois (PPIL) today called for public funding of comprehensive, medically accurate sex education programs to reduce the alarming rate of unintended teen pregnancies in this country.

-“Teens deserve honest, accurate, age-appropriate information about how to protect themselves,” said David Greenberg, PPCW President and CEO.
+“Teens deserve honest, accurate, age-appropriate information about how to protect themselves,” said Steve Trombley, PPIL President & CEO.
 “They need sex education that provides information about healthy communication, responsible decision making, as well as abstinence and contraception as ways to prevent unintended pregnancy and sexually transmitted infections.”

 Planned Parenthood is a 2009 national partner of the National Day to Prevent Teen Pregnancy, an effort to help teens understand the importance of avoiding unintended pregnancy.
 For more information, please visit The National Campaign to Prevent Teen and Unplanned Pregnancy.